DataDog/the-monitor/elasticsearch/how_to_solve_elasticsearch_performance_scaling_problems.md

 Another way to scale horizontally is to [roll over the index][rollover-docs] by creating a new index, and using an [alias][alias-docs] to join the two indices together under one namespace.
 Though there is technically no limit to how much data you can store on a single shard, Elasticsearch recommends a soft upper limit of 50 GB per shard, which you can use as a general guideline that signals when it's time to start a new index.

 ## Problem #3: My searches are taking too long to execute
 Search performance varies widely according to what type of data is being searched and how each query is structured.
+If you're using an application performance monitoring service like Datadog, you can [inspect individual request traces](https://www.datadoghq.com/blog/monitor-elasticsearch-datadog/#tracing-elasticsearch-queries-with-apm) to see which types of Elasticsearch queries are creating bottlenecks, and navigate to related logs and metrics to get more context.

+{{< img src="elasticsearch-performance-monitor-search-in-apm.png" alt="monitor Elasticsearch query performance in Datadog APM" border="true" >}}

 Depending on the way your data is organized, you may need to experiment with a few different methods before finding one that will help speed up search performance.
 We'll cover two of them here: custom routing and force merging.

 Typically, when a node receives a search request, it needs to communicate that request to a copy (either primary or replica) of every shard in the index.
 [Custom routing][routing-docs] allows you to store related data on the same shard, so that you only have to search a single shard to satisfy a query.